 Priego Castle

 In the heart of Andalusia, this castle is a palimpsest that narrates the history of the frontier.
-Born as Medina Bagha under the Umayyad Emirate, it was a rebel bastion in the Fitna and a commandery of the Order of Calatrava.
+Born as Medina Baguh under the Umayyad Emirate, it was a rebel bastion in the Fitna and a commandery of the Order of Calatrava.

 Secrets and Curiosities